lenkiefer/lenkiefer.github.com/_posts/2016-03-19-the-week-that-was-in-charts.md

 ## Builder confidence and housing starts

-This week the <a href="https://www.nahb.org/en/research/housing-economics/housing-indexes/housing-market-index.aspx">NAHB/Wells Fargo Housing Market Index (HMI)</a> and housing starts data were released.
+This week the <a href="https://www.nahb.org/en/research/housing-economics/housing-indexes/housing-market-index.aspx">NAHB/Wells Fargo Housing Market Index (HMI)</a> and <a href="http://www.census.gov/construction/nrc/index.html">housing starts</a> data were released.
 The HMI is a diffusion index based on survey questions about homebuilder’s attitudes.
 Values of the index above 50 indicate that on balance, more respondents feel positive about the current conditions in and direction of the single-family housing market.
 During the crisis the index plummeted, reaching a low of 8 in 2009.

 <img src="{{ site.url }}/img/charts_mar_19_2016/hmi.png" alt="job dots" style="width: 450px;"/>